Ninja-Squad/ninja-squad.github.com/_posts/2019-05-29-angular-cli-8.0.md

 ## Differential loading

-This is one of the cool new features of the CLI 8.0. as it allows to specify which browsers you want to target, and the CLI will automatically build the necessary JS bundles with the necessary polyfills for your targets.
+This is one of the cool new features of the CLI 8.0.0 as it allows to specify which browsers you want to target, and the CLI will automatically build the necessary JS bundles with the required polyfills for your targets.

 A first step was done in this direction with
 [CLI 7.3](/2019/01/31/angular-cli-7.3) and its conditional ES5 browser polyfill loading.